Ever wondered why, despite your best efforts, anxiety keeps creeping back into your life? It’s like a stubborn shadow you just can’t shake off.

 Lack of exercise means you are not likely to get enough oxygen.

 Your blood flow is not that great and your lymphatic system is stagnant.
-Toxins accumulate.
+So toxins accumulate.

 What’s more, you miss out on endorphins.
-You will get tripped up by little things and get anxious.
+You will get tripped up by little things triggering anxious thoughts.

-Another habit that makes anxiety worse is inadequate sleep And here in the western world, where
+Another habit that makes anxiety worse is inadequate sleep.

-Light a candle, scent you bath with essential oils such as lavender, put a cup of Epsom salts into the bath and luxuriate.
+Light a candle, scent your bath with essential oils such as lavender, put a cup of Epsom salts into the bath, and luxuriate.

-Write some anxiety affirmations, pray, read a book, pray, and deep breath while you listen to sleeping sounds.
-Writing all this makes me want to go to sleep.
+Incorporate a mindfulness practice of affirmations, praying, reading a book, pray, and deep breaths while you listen to sleeping sounds.

-Make your own relaxing routine and you will have less insomnia and anxiety.
+Make your relaxing routine and you will have less insomnia and anxiety.
 Ensure that you get at least 7- 8 hours of sleep every night.

 Our brains are hard-wired to see the negative things in our lives.

-But unfortunately, the more you think negatively, the more negative things and situations present to you and the more negative reactions you have.
+Unfortunately, the more you think negatively, the more negative things and situations present show up, and the more negative reactions you have.

 Boy!
 The things that can keep your mind spinning.